jupyter-book/jupyter-book/docs/start/build.md

 Once you've added content and configured your book, it's time to build outputs for your book.
-We'll use the `jupyter-book build` command-line tool for this.
+We'll use the `jupyter-book build` command line tool for this.

 Currently, there are two kinds of supported outputs: an HTML website for your book, and a PDF that contains all of the pages of your book that is built